antimodes201/barotrauma-server/README.md

 # barotrauma-server
 Containerized Dedicated Server for Barotrauma

-Package is a work in progress.
+Package is a work in progress and does not currently work.

+Issues
-Does not currently support mono off build.
+* Does not currently support mono off build.
+* Server Package build through steamcmd is bad.
+Contains hard coded path to H:\Barotrauma_Dev\